Roofikk/yandex-disk-unity-sdk/README.md

-# Yandex Disk SDK
+# Yandex Disk Plugin for Unity

-Yandex Disk SDK is an open source plugin whose goal is to provide the developer with a simple interaction with the Yandex.Disk API to integrate it into the game in Unity.
+Yandex Disk plugin is an open source plugin whose goal is to provide the developer with a simple interaction with the Yandex.Disk API to integrate it into the game in Unity.
 However, not all API requests have been implemented yet, but they are still at the development stage.

 ## Overview